 The PZJA uses both the most current assessment of the stock and the annual catch and effort data to determine the sustainable effort level each year.
 Even when the TAE is set for two or three years, an annual assessment is considered by AFMA and the TSPMAC.
 The TAE has continued to be set at 9,200 days since 2006 primarily because the effort levels in the fishery have remained well below this level and the stocks have only been lightly fished each year.
 Current scientific advice remains confident that a 9,200 day TAE is sustainable for the fishery.
-Setting the TAE for two years is a very low-risk decision, particularly since it can be changed at any time by the PZJA if needed.
-When the stock assessment is completed in 2019/20, a new TAE may be considered for the 2021 season.
+Setting the TAE for three years is a very low-risk decision, particularly since it can be changed at any time by the PZJA if needed.